ianquigley-sap/fiori-innovation-day-hands-on/exercises/ex3/README.md

 ![image](ex3img7.png)

 Now you can see the page map for our AI generated Travel app.
-Please check if you can see the **Advanced Features Are Enabled** sign up top.
+Please check if you can see the **Advanced features are enabled (Experimental)** sign up top.
 If this is the case, press the edit button on the list report.

+**Note:** If your generated application's page map does not look like this, consider re-generating the application.

 ![image](ex3img8.png)